-In the merger phase, which last only milliseconds, the two objects get close each other and the gravitational forces becomes so strong that the two bodies start to plunge towards each other, colliding and forming one object.
+In the merger phase, the two objects get close each other and the gravitational forces becomes so strong that the two bodies starts to plunge towards each other.
+They collide and form one object and this phase lasts only milliseconds.
 During the ring-down phase, the newly formed object calms down to a steady state by radiating gravitational waves.

-Nowadays, computation of the inspiral, merger and ring-down phase of the binary coalescences is actively being researched.
-The goal of this computation is to provide templates for matched filtering [9].
-In this process, the numerical waveforms are compared to the output signals generated by gravitational wave detectors.
+Nowadays, computation of the inspiral, merger and ring-down phase of the binary coalescences is actively researched.
+The goal of this computation is to perform the matched filtering (see section ?? or [9]).
+In the process, the numerical waveforms are compared to the output signals generated by gravitational wave detectors.